PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 There’s no point in training and registering machine learning models if you don’t plan to make them available for applications to use.
 In this exercise, you’ll deploy a model as a web service for real-time inferencing.

+In this tutorial we provide some jupyter notebook templates (more detail in: _[Jupyter Lab notebook templates](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/tree/main/labs)_).
+This example is based on the one provided in order to Cceate a Real-time Inference Service.

 ### Before you start

 If you have not already done so, create a [compute instance](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Azure-ML-Studio.md) and ensure you have [cloned the notebooks](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Clone-and-Run-a-Notebook.md) required for this exercise.